Community Survey Regarding Body Worn Camera Policy

 The 2016 Minnesota Legislative Session has defined and provided guidelines for law enforcement agencies who are establishing a Body Worn Camera program and how to develop a policy.
 Public input is one of the important key factors in this process.
 The law requires that public comment be accepted by mail, email and that elected bodies allow for public comment at one of their meetings.

 To have a successful BWC Program, police agencies have to have support from the community and from the officers who wear the cameras.
 The benefits and challenges need to be discussed and all input is welcome.
 BWC are a tool for collecting and documenting evidence that will help ensure public safety.

-CLICK HERE to take the Body Worn Camera Survey ONLINE with Survey Monkey!
+CLICK HERE TO PRINT OUT THE Body Worn Camera Survey

 Survey responses may be mailed to or dropped off at Virginia Police Department, 327 1st Street South, Virginia MN 55792; email to firstname.lastname@example.org or fax to (218) 749-3583.
 Survey deadline is July 31, 2017.